kamsekar/kamsekar.github.io/docs/about/index.md

 Before my Ph.D., I had a bunch of student jobs and projects.
 Here are some of them:
  - I was a science communicator at a science center, Hiša eksperimentov, where I explained do-it-yourself experiments to visitors, led workshops, and developed new experiments for a traveling science exhibition.
  - I joined an international program, Pioneers into Practice by EIT Climate-KIC.
 It included a work placement at a start-up company, PowerUp Fuel Cells OÜ, in Tallinn, Estonia, as well as project work on wastewater treatment, and several innovation workshops.
- - I participated in a start-up accelerator with Recatalyst (who later won the Slovenian start-up of the year award), organized by EIT RawMaterials.
+ - I participated in a start-up accelerator with ReCatalyst (who later won the Slovenian start-up of the year award), organized by EIT RawMaterials.
  - I developed machine learning algorithms for tumor tissue recognition on images of eye melanoma as part of a project at the Faculty of Mathematics and Physics, University of Ljubljana.
  - I was an astronomy tutor at the Faculty of Mathematics and Physics, University of Ljubljana, and I led observations with small telescopes for groups of Physics students.